clarin-eric/ParlaMint/CONTRIBUTING.md

 Once samples have been validated and incorporated into the ParlaMint GitHub repository the complete corpus can be processed and submitted.

-First, pls. note that the samples in GitHub use a flat directory structure, while the complete corpus is structure differently.
-First, the linguistically non-annotated corpus should be stored in the directory named ParlaMint-XX.TEI/, while the linguistically annotated corpus should be stored separately, in the directory named ParlaMint-XX.TEI.ana/.
+First, the linguistically un-annotated corpus should be stored in the directory named ParlaMint-XX.TEI/, while the linguistically annotated corpus should be stored separately, in the directory named ParlaMint-XX.TEI.ana/.
 Second, the component files should be stored in subdirectories, one for each year.
 Note that this is explained in the [Section